spiral/docs/orm/transactions.md

 }
 ```

-> Do not forget to add middleware into http config or desired route.
+> Do not forget to add middleware into http config or a desired route.

 We can now request transaction instance using dependency or shortcut (if you have any):